DACS DISTRIBUTES FIRST EUROPEAN PLR PAYMENTS TO UK VISUAL ARTISTS

 The current timetable is as follows (any changes will be communicated if this timetable is affected):

-Online statements are now available to view.
+Online statements will be available to view on 20 January 2014.
 An email will be sent to those who have an activated online account to advise that their statement is available.
 Users may then log into their secure online account to view/print their statement.

 You can update your address and bank details in writing or via the online service.
 We can also accept changes of address (but not bank details) over the telephone, subject to verification being provided.